Justified Accord 2025 enhances multinational crisis response readiness, hones warfighting capabilities

-Led by U.S. Army Southern European Task Force, Africa (SETAF-AF), this is Kenya’s fourth year in a row hosting the exercise.
+Led by U.S. Army Southern European Task Force, Africa (SETAF-AF), this is Somalia’s second year in a row participating in the exercise.

 Key Highlights of JA25:

-Also for the first time, U.S. and Kenya military healthcare providers will conduct a real-world veterinary civic action program (VETCAP), to provide essential veterinary services to livestock.
-This fosters positive relations with local Kenyans and builds readiness when encountering animals on the battlefield.

-In addition to the VETCAP, U.S. and Kenya military medical personnel will host a medical civic action program (MEDCAP), providing healthcare to local Kenyans.
-While enhancing their interoperability, this bilateral medical team has treated between 750 – 900 patients over a two-day period in previous years.
+Somali soldiers will also share best practices in a multinational planning exercise designed to strengthen interoperability in response to regional security challenges and crises.

-Finally, live-fire exercises feature the 173rd Airborne Brigade, the 2nd Security Force Assistance Brigade (2SFAB), the U.K.’s 11th SFAB and the Massachusetts National Guard.
-Together they will partner with the Kenya Defence Forces (KDF), NATO allies and regional partners to reinforce joint warfighting capabilities.
+Finally, live-fire exercises and urban operations feature the Somali Danab, the 173rd Airborne Brigade, the 2nd Security Force Assistance Brigade (2SFAB), the U.K.’s 11th SFAB and the Massachusetts National Guard.
+Together they will partner with the Kenya Defence Forces (KDF), Djibouti Armed Forces, the Tanzania People’s Defence Force, NATO allies and regional partners to reinforce joint warfighting capabilities.

 "Justified Accord is a critical exercise that brings together our partners to strengthen security and stability in East Africa," said U.S. Army Lt.
 Col. Jason Porter, deputy chief of exercises, SETAF-AF.
 "Through joint training and collaboration, we enhance our ability to operate effectively together in response to emerging challenges."